aliyousefiaan/myt-devops-assignment/README.md

 - Use Karpenter or Cluster Autoscaler to Ensure that EKS scales nodes up/down as needed.
 - Use WAF on ALB.
 - Use security group for pod feature to enhance security.
+- Use DynamoDB to lock the Terraform state.

 ## Deploy
 ### Pre-requirements